KennyMcGeoch/LeetCodeExercises/README.md

 1365.
 How Many Numbers Are Smaller Than the Current Number (Easy) 1385.
 Find the Distance Value Between Two Arrays (Easy) 1403.
-Minimum Subsequence in Non-Increasing Order (Easy) 1446.
+Minimum Subsequence in Non-Increasing Order (Easy) 1441.
+Build an Array With Stack Operations (Medium) 1446.
 Consecutive Characters (Easy)
 1456.
 Maximum Number of Vowels in a Substring of Given Length (Medium) 1480.
 Running Sum of 1d Array (Easy)